 The Recycling Zone is the County-run recycling center in Eagan, MN.
 This facility is where all Dakota County residents can bring recyclables, electronics, scrap metal, paint, household chemicals, hazardous waste and other items that shouldn't go in the trash.
 The Recycling Zone is open to all residents living in Dakota County or the other metro-area counties.
+A full list of accepted items and more information about available programs can be found on the Dakota County Recycling Zone website.

 Businesses can only dispose of their hazardous waste at the Recycling Zone through the Very Small Quantity Generator Program.
 Visit Dakota County's For Businesses page for more information and to schedule an appointment